Fire in the Hole (1972 roller coaster): Incidents

-In 1972, a guest suffered injuries when falling out of a ride vehicle.
+In 1972, a guest was injured while riding after falling out of a ride vehicle.

-On July 9, 1980, a 23-year-old man was killed and a 27-year-old woman was injured while riding Fire in the Hole.
-A train on the roller coaster was accidentally switched to a maintenance track and storage area, which had low-hanging structures across the track.
-The male passenger's head struck one of these structures, killing him.
-The accident was ruled a case of human error, and after an investigation, the attraction re-opened two days later.
+On July 9, 1980, one rider was killed and another injured when a roller coaster train was accidentally switched and redirected to a maintenance track, which had low-hanging structures in the storage area.
+A 23-year-old man struck his head on one of the structures, killing him.
+The cause of the accident was attributed to human error, and the ride reopened two days later following an investigation.
 The overhanging structures were later removed from the maintenance area.